hyperledger/indy-hipe/text/0120-rich-schemas-common/README.md

 submitter_did: Identifier (DID) of the transaction author as base58-encoded string.
                Actual request sender may differ if Endorser is used (look at `indy_append_request_endorser`)
 id: Rich Schema object's ID (as a DID for example),
-content: Rich Schema object as JSON-LD string,
+content: Rich Schema object as JSON or JSON-LD string,
 rs_name: Rich Schema object name
 rs_version: Rich Schema object version
 rs_type: Rich schema object's type enum (currently one of `ctx`, `sch`, `map`, `enc`, `cdf`, `pdf`)
-ver: the version of the generic object template
+ver: the version of the generic object template,
-}
 cb: Callback that takes command result as parameter.

 #Returns